jeremytammik/tbc/a/1939_purge_etransmit.md

 Apparently, the last post in the list above is worthwhile pointing out again;
-you can [purge unused using Performance Adviser](https://thebuildingcoder.typepad.com/blog/2018/08/purge-unused-using-performance-adviser.html), as Virone Lorenzo also underlined in his [commennt](https://thebuildingcoder.typepad.com/blog/2018/08/purge-unused-using-performance-adviser.html#comment-5716062022):
+you can [purge unused using Performance Adviser](https://thebuildingcoder.typepad.com/blog/2018/08/purge-unused-using-performance-adviser.html), as Virone Lorenzo also underlined in his [comment](https://thebuildingcoder.typepad.com/blog/2018/08/purge-unused-using-performance-adviser.html#comment-5716062022):

-> WOAW this post is awesome and it seems to work in Revit 2021 very well!
+> WOAW this post is awesome, and it seems to work in Revit 2021 very well!
 Thank you for the code and thanks to Ollie for publishing it in C#.
 It's better than a PostableCommand.